shubhra/traffic-sign-classifier/README.md

 At the end we then have a fully connected output layer that the the output equal to the number of classes in our dataset (43)

-This table better explains the whole architecture
+This table better depicts the whole architecture

 | Layer  | Description |
 | ------------- | ------------- |